ma-torabi/json2tensorparser/README.md

 # json2tensorparser

-The aim of this project is to parse json file and convert in to vectorize sample (Tensor) This code can be used in data classification and machine learing
+This project aims to parse the JSON file and convert it to a vector format.
+This code can be used in data classification and machine learing